6 Signs Your Company Culture Won’t Survive Coronavirus

 A struggle for great talent will commence, meaning organisations slow to offer significant remote or flexible working options will be left in the graveyard.

 According to data from Aviva in 2019, one in four UK workers left a company due to a lack of flexibility.
-We believe this will rise in 2020 due to the impact of the coronavirus.
+I believe this will rise in 2020 due to the impact of the coronavirus.

 Everyone has realised that we don’t need to be in an office, let alone work a solid eight hours for five days a week in order to get work done.